 What will happen if my child’s test result is positive?

-In the event of a positive result, the student would need to self-isolate at home and book a PCR test via the NHS.
-If that test is also positive, they would need to continue self-isolating at home and follow the guidance from NHS Test and Trace.
+In the event of a positive result, the student would need to self-isolate at home for 10 days and follow the guidance from NHS Test and Trace.

 What type of tests are being used and how will they be conducted?